-Between the time food leaves the farms and reaches our homes, food goes through a number of processes that make up a long chain called the Food Supply Chain (FSC).
+Between the time food leaves the farms and reaches our homes, food goes through several processes that make up a long chain called the Food Supply Chain (FSC).

 Let us see each stage of the FSC and the kind of waste that occurs there:

-In India for example, about 21 million tonnes of wheat annually perishes due to inadequate storage and distribution, equivalent to the entire production of Australia.
+In India for example, about 21 million tonnes of wheat annually perish due to inadequate storage and distribution, equivalent to the entire production of Australia.
+(1)

-Food produce that are processed into juices, can foods and pastries also get wasted at the processing centers.
-During peeling, slicing, boiling and sorting, lots of food are trimmed away by processing equipment.
+Food products that are processed into juices, can foods and pastries also get wasted at the processing centers.
+During peeling, slicing, boiling, and sorting, lots of food are trimmed away by the processing equipment.
 This is similar to dairy production, where milk is lost during pasteurizing.
-Some losses also occur during fish canning, smoking and salting.
+Some losses also occur during fish canning, smoking, and salting.

 At the market centers, lots of fresh food rot and get thrown away.
 In wholesale and retail shops, foods reach their expiry dates and get thrown away.
-Processed foods such as juices, milk, oil and soups spill each day in many market and grocery centers.
+Processed foods such as juices, milk, oil, and soups spill each day in many markets and grocery centers.

 1,2 GLOBAL FOOD WASTE NOT,WANT NOT. http://www.imeche.org/docs/default-source/reports/Global_Food_Report.pdf?sfvrsn=0